maxludden/supergene-v2/books/book10/md/chapter-3116.md

 Feng Fei Fei had other people go to figure it out.
 The Gold Crystal System had an infinite light.
 It covered the whole system, turning it into a rainbow sun.

 Everyone knew this was the weird scene of a super God Spirt Blood-Pulse showing up.
 The nobles did not have time to keep annoying Han Sen. They all ran to the Gold Crystal System to dig up a gene egg.
 According to the Qin Kingdom’s first mister, Mister Wei, who was Bald Guy’s master, that God Spirit Blood-Pulse had a weird scene that shocked the world.
-That place probably had a high-class God Spirit Blood – Pulse.
+That place probably had a high-class God Spirit Blood-Pulse.

 It made the nobles go crazy.
 If there was an Annihilation class God Spirit Blood-Pulse and they had possessed it, then they would go into the skies with one step.
 Even if they could not get an Annihilation class God Spirit Blood-Pulse, this was a super God Spirit Blood-Pulse.
 There were many gene eggs, so there would eventually be a god-class gene race.
 “I have never seen such a super God Spirit Blood-Pulse before.
 Let’s go and take a look.”
 Han Sen knew the nobles and officers would not let him go so easily, but he did not want to be trapped with the Feng family and do nothing.
 He wanted to explore.
 After witnessing the power of Thousand Mile Reach, he thought getting a powerful God Spirit Blood-Pulse or gene race would be a good thing.
 It would help him achieve all the things he had wanted to do.